-It should be noted that from a historical viewpoint The Roual Order of Scotland as a Masonic System is Senior to all other Degrees & Orders with the exception of The Degrees of the Craft (Blue) Lodges.
+It should be noted that from a historical viewpoint The Royal Order of Scotland as a Masonic System is Senior to all other Degrees & Orders with the exception of the first two Degrees of the Craft (Blue) Lodges.
 Documentary evidence exists in its archives indicating this Order was active as early as 1741.

 From that time the Order has continued to prosper.
 Many men, distinguished not only in Freemasonry but in other walks of life have held the highest office, and presided over the Order as Deputy Grand Master and Governor.